-A local counterparty that has not had a month-end gross notional amount of outstanding derivatives exceeding the 1 billion threshold in paragraphs subparagraph (b)(iii) or (c)(iv), for any month following the entry into force of the Instrument, would not be subject to the Instrument.
+A local counterparty that has had a month-end gross notional amount of outstanding derivatives exceeding the threshold in paragraphs (b) or (c), for any month following the entry into force of the Instrument, must clear all its subsequent transactions in a mandatory clearable derivative with another counterparty under one or more of paragraphs (a), (b), or (c).

-Pursuant to paragraph (c) a local counterparty that is not an investment fund or a trust and that has had a month-end gross notional amount of outstanding derivatives that exceeds the 500 billion threshold in subparagraph (c)(iii) must clear all its subsequent transactions in a mandatory clearable derivative entered into with another counterparty that meets the criteria under one or more of paragraphs (a), (b), or (c).
-In order to determine whether the 500 billion threshold in subparagraph (c)(iii) is exceeded, a local counterparty must add the gross notional amount of all outstanding derivatives of its affiliated entities that are also local counterparties, to its own.
-However, investments funds and trusts that are affiliated entities of the local counterparty are not included in the calculation.
+Pursuant to paragraph (c) a local counterparty that had a month-end gross notional amount of outstanding derivatives exceeding the \$500 000 000 000 threshold in subparagraph (c)(ii) must clear a mandatory clearable derivative entered into with another counterparty that meets the criteria under paragraph (a), (b) or (c).
+In order to determine whether the \$500 000 000 000 threshold in subparagraph (c)(ii) is exceeded, a local counterparty must add the gross notional amount of all outstanding derivatives of its affiliated entities that are also local counterparties, to its own.
+However, investments funds and consolidated structured entities that meet the criteria under subsections 3(0.1) and (0.2) are not included in the calculation.

-Where a local counterparty is a member of a group of affiliated entities that exceeds the 500 billion threshold but that local counterparty is not itself over the 1 billion threshold in subparagraph (c)(iv), it is not required to clear.
+Where a local counterparty is a member of a group of affiliated entities that exceeds the \$500 000 000 000 threshold but is not itself a counterparty to derivatives that have an average month-end gross notional amount exceeding the \$1 000 000 000 threshold calculated, in accordance with subparagraph (c)(iii), it is not required to clear a mandatory clearable derivative.